-In keeping with our style identity principles, a tone of community, vibrance, and tradition must be maintained.
-Context on the communication is also relevant.
+In keeping with our style identity principles, a tone of community, vibrance, and tradition should be maintained in all content.
+Understanding the audience and context of the communication is also relevant.
 Traditional print must have a more professional tone of voice, while social media has a more vibrant youthful tone of voice.
-The objective of our tone of voice is to maintain a neutral tone as we are focused on reaching the largest amount of people as possible with different language abilities.
+The objective is to maintain a neutral tone as we are focused on reaching the greatest amount of people as possible with different language abilities.
 Our tone of voice will be slightly more casual, as an overly professional tone will involve vocabulary not easily understood by everyone.
 Our voice will use modern vocabulary and understand the context of communication (example: usage of emojis on social media is acceptable, traditional print may not be).